Azure/azure-sdk/releases/2020-09/python.md

 - Generally available, stable version 3.0.0 released

-### New Management Libraries
+### Management Libraries

-A new set of management libraries that follow the [Azure SDK Design Guidelines for Python](https://azure.github.io/azure-sdk/python/guidelines/) are now available.
+We are excited to announce the GA releases of management libraries that follow the [Azure SDK Design Guidelines for Python](https://azure.github.io/azure-sdk/python/guidelines/).
+In addition, more management libraries are now in Public Preview to provide better Azure service coverage.
 These new libraries provide a number of core capabilities that are shared amongst all Azure SDKs, including the intuitive Azure Identity library, an HTTP Pipeline with custom policies, error-handling, distributed tracing, and much more.
 You can find the list of new packages [on this page](https://azure.github.io/azure-sdk/releases/latest/python.html).
 Documentation and code samples for these new libraries can be found [here](https://azure.github.io/azure-sdk-for-python)

 ## Latest Releases